icl-utk-edu/papi/src/components/rocm/README.md

 ## Known Limitations

+* The `rocm` component is deprecated starting at the AMD Instinct MI300A and will continue to be for any future AMD device releases.
+  Please instead use the [`rocp_sdk`](https://github.com/icl-utk-edu/papi/blob/master/src/components/rocp_sdk/README.md) component.

+* For AMD devices older than the AMD Instinct MI300A, PAPI should not be configured with both `rocm` and `rocp_sdk`.

 * PAPI may read zeros for many events if rocprofiler environment variables are not exported and HIP functions are executed by the user before the user executes PAPI\_library\_init().